wross9959/Canada_Energy_Project/data/Sources.md

 # All Dataset Sources

 ### Exports and Imports of Electricity Summary
 National Total levels

 - https://apps.cer-rec.gc.ca/CommodityStatistics/Statistics.aspx?language=english

-Use this to identify net surplus or deficit trends

 ### Exports Summary Report by Source, Authorization and Exchange Type
 Who Exports energy and by what method